grafana/agent/docs/sources/static/upgrade-guide.md

 This change propagates to the label values generated by these integrations.
 For example, `job="integrations/redis_exporter` will now be `job="redis"`.

-### Breaking change: Grafana Agent Operator supported Agent versions

-The v0.24.0 release of Grafana Agent Operator can no longer deploy versions of Grafana Agent prior to v0.24.0.

 ### Change: Separating YAML and command line flags